K1NJS/K1NJS.github.io/AI-Bill-Reminders/support.md

 1. Open the app and tap the "+" button to add a new bill
 2. Enter your bill details and due date
 3. Set your preferred reminder timing
-4. The AI will learn your patterns and optimize future reminders

 ### Can I customize reminder notifications?
 Yes!
 You can customize reminder timing, notification style, and frequency in the app settings.